The industrial production of meat and dairy requires a tremendous amount of resources.

 The disappearance of our rain forests, climate change, COVID-19, air pollution… many of our problems are connected with the size of our population and our food production.
 If we want to solve these problems we have to find different ways to feed ourselves.
 Growing our food closer to home, eating with the seasons, and using our food leftovers for compost are important steps towards a healthier planet.
 Our yards can help sustain, not just a healthy environment for our wildlife, but also ourselves.

-Save our native plant species: forage and eat invasive exotic species to give more vulnerable native species some needed room.
+Eat invasive species to give more vulnerable native species some needed room.